 Master of Science in Robotics (MSR)

-The Master of Science in Robotics program consists of 30 credit hours of graduate-level coursework.
+The Master’s in Robotics program consists of 30 credit hours of graduate-level coursework.
 Choose from a Master’s thesis track or a course-based only track.
 The curriculum consists of a group of Foundational Courses in four (4) Thematic Areas, and a group of Technical Elective Courses.
 The latter are selected from an approved list of graduate courses.
 A student pursuing the Thesis option can request to count 6 credits of Master’s Thesis towards the Technical Electives credits.

 Students interested in our full-time campus experience can complete all degree requirements below, including the optional thesis, in as little as 18 to 24 months.
 See admission requirements and application information below.